Do You Still Pay Child Support with 50/50 Custody in Texas? Discover the Facts

 Special Circumstances

 In 50/50 custody cases, certain special circumstances like a child’s health needs or educational requirements may also necessitate child support payments.
 The court considers the child’s medical needs, disabilities, or educational requirements when determining child support, and these additional expenses may affect the child support calculations.
-Examples of medical needs that may affect child support payments in 50/50 custody cases include specialty medical care for a child with special needs and medical and dental coverage for the child if available at a reasonable cost.
+Examples of medical needs that may affect child support payments in 50/50 custody cases include specialty medical care for a child with functional needs and medical and dental coverage for the child if available at a reasonable cost.

 Educational requirements, such as private school tuition or tutoring, can also impact the amount of child support in 50/50 custody arrangements.